-Ordered, that the Town Council appropriate \$9,900 from reserve account #401-43-50639-11 for the purpose of installing a water filtration system at the West

-Gorham Fire Station.

-Item # 9281 Action to consider rescheduling the regular Town Council meeting of November meeting of November 7, 2017 to November 14, 2017.
+- Item # 9280Moved by Councilor Benner, Seconded by Councilor Stelk and ORDERED, that the Town Council appropriate \$9,900 from reserve account #401-43-50639-11 for the purpose of installing a water filtration system at the West Gorham Fire Station.
+7 yeas - Item # 9281Moved by Councilor Stelk, seconded by Councilor Smith and ORDERED, that the Town Council approve rescheduling the regular Town Council meeting of November 7, 2017 to November 14, 2017.
+7 yeas